 Every time you train a muscle to the point at which it feels sore the next day, you have slightly damaged some of the muscle fibers.
 This is perfectly normal.
 Your body repairs the muscle and slightly over-compensates, adding a few extra fibers so that it is better able to cope next time.
 This is the whole principle behind body-building.

-This repair job requires energy, which will be created in the presence of oxygen and fat.
+This repair job requires energy, which will be created in the presence of oxygen and fat ….that’s what I was talking about before – remember the Olympic athletes?
 So there you have the after-burn effect, which can last up to thirteen hours post training.
-So, you could go for a slow jog to burn your hours worth of fat, or you could do a half-hour high intensity workout, and burn extra fat several hours whilst you rest.
+So, you could go for a slow jog to burn your hour’s worth of fat, or you could do a half-hour high intensity workout, and burn extra fat several hours whilst you rest.
 Hmmmm.
 Difficult choice?

 The other wonderful benefit of a high intensity workout is the amount of endorphins it releases in comparison to low intensity.
 You will simply feel great afterwards.